A Progressive Vision for Lakewood

 - Transparent Government.
 Leaders should involve the community at each stage of important decisions.
 Not just community listening, but community participation in the decision-making process.

 - A Welcoming City.
 In a region struggling with population loss, Lakewood can thrive by being as welcoming as possible.
 We need to keep housing options for all income levels, and all age groups.
 We should actively protect green card holders, refugees and others that might be affected by dramatic changes in national or state immigration programs.

 - Green Space and Parks.
 Invest in our parks for a healthy environment and community.
 Playgrounds, dog parks and sports facilities promote options for fitness and for knowing our neighbors.

 Our historic housing comes with some drawbacks, and the risk of lead exposure is the most serious.
 Lead exposure can impair a child's entire future, and all of us end up sharing the costs.
 Screening and safety programs are an intervention in our future, but Lakewood's screening rate is actually below the county average.
 Let's do better.

 It’s time to replace Lakewood’s pit-bull ban.
 Enforcement is costly, and the legal status of breed-specific bans is increasingly shaky.
 Most important of all, this approach has proved ineffective in study after study, as well as locally.
 Breed-neutral policies, which focus on irresponsible owners rather than dog types, have demonstrated real-world safety improvements.
 Let’s adopt them here in Lakewood.

-As a city council member, I’ll work to keep residents informed about what’s going on in their government, and to keep myself informed about what’s going on in the community.
 The town hall conversations I have been part of, this year, have been incredibly informative.
 I will continue to hold these events, which foster a public, two-way dialogue that doesn’t get to happen at formal city council meetings.

 Youth Activities & Recreation